Seltsam1/weather-website-dashboard/README.md

   - All visualizations on the same page for easy comparison
   - Utilizes the Bootstrap grid
   - Clicking on an image will take user to corresponding visualization page

+- styles.css
+  - Includes additional formatting of html
+  - Media queries for different size screens (600px and below)

+- csv-to-html.ipynb
+  - Jupyter Notebook file with python code to convert csv into DataFrame, then into html
+  - Preliminary step for the data.html page

 ## Licensing by: